 We regret to inform you that Prof. Younes Alila is no longer able to participate in the ‘Fires and Floods’ webinar.
 The webinar will proceed with Prof. Lori Daniels with a focus primarily on covering wildfires.

 When: June 7, 2022, 12pm – 1pm

 The world is heating up, issuing a rising number of severe storms, droughts and record-breaking temperatures that are wreaking havoc on communities and economies.
-The price tag to repair recent catastrophic flooding that washed out sections of the Coquihalla highway, as well as other roadways, farms and homes in the Fraser Valley, will likely be in the billions of dollars.
+The price tag to repair recent catastrophic flooding that washed out farms, homes and sections of the Coquihalla highway, along with other roadways in the Fraser Valley, will likely be in the billions of dollars.
 Do land management practices, such as clearcutting, play a role in devastating floods?
 What about the role of fire suppression and land management practices in massive wildfires?
-Our expert panel will discuss some of the forestry practices that are shaping landscapes in BC and how the profession can help mitigate the impact of extreme weather-related events.
+Our forest dynamics expert Prof. Lori Daniels will discuss some of the forestry practices that are shaping landscapes in BC and how the profession can help mitigate the impact of extreme weather-related events.

 This program is made possible with support from:

 Johanna Wagstaffe is the on-air meteorologist, seismologist and scientist for CBC VANCOUVER NEWS and CBC NEWS NETWORK.
 She has been covering national and international weather stories for the CBC News: Weather Centre since the summer of 2007.

 Wagstaffe’s strong background in seismology and earth science has led her to cover major seismic events, space missions and the Copenhagen and Paris Climate Change conference.
 She has hosted two award-winning CBC Vancouver podcasts: Fault Lines, 2050: Degrees of Change and continues to work on various CBC original podcast projects.